The author is a guitarist and bassist with over 35 years of experience as a musician.

 There are other names out there as well.
 Of course, Epiphone comes to mind.
 Epiphone is owned by Gibson and authorized to make guitars to Gibson specs.
 They cost less but have much of the same great look and vibe as Gibson guitars.

-Schecter is an outstanding brand name in the guitar world, especially for metal and hard rock, and their V1 Custom is worth checking out.
-B.C.
-Rich produces a line of v-shaped guitars.
-Carvin, a company that builds custom-order guitars, has a model called the V220 (which I remember well from the '80s).
+Schecter is an outstanding brand name in the guitar world, especially for metal and hard rock, and their V1 is worth checking out.
+Kiesel a company that builds custom-order guitars, has a model called the V220 (which I remember well from the '80s).
 Washburn has a v-shape in their Parallaxe Series.
 And there is always the Jackson Randy Rhoads model too.
 It’s a take on the original V design that has become a classic in its own right.

 If you’re looking for a v-shaped guitar you have a lot of options.
 As for me, I’d go for the original, legendary, classic, epic Gibson Flying V.